owneraio/finp2p-tezos-adapter/specs/hold.md

    (also the field dstAccount of the AHG) which corresponds to the **buyer**.
 6. Perform the adequate calls for either [a native hold](#native-hold) or a [hold through escrow](#hold-through-escrow) (see below).

+The destination of the hold is computed as follows:
+- If there are no `dstAccount` field in the SHG, the hold has **no destination**.
+- If the `dstAccountType` of the SHG is supported by the Tezos ledger, the destination is `dstAccount` of the SHG:
+  - When the type is "finId", the destination is the secp256k1 public key.
+  - When the type is "cryptoWallet" the destination is the public key hash contained in `dstAccount`.
+This is a Tezos account address on chain.
+For the purpose of the signature the key hash is the _raw bytes_ (size 20) of the public key hash with a prefix of size one for the curve (`01` for secp256k1). **TODO:** decide a format.
+(If the `dstAccount` contains something that is not a Tezos address, the hold will fail).
+- If the `dstAccountType` of the SHG is "escrow" then the funds are held in a special FinP2P escrow account, and the destination for the hold is the seller, _i.e._ `srcAccount` in the _AHG_.

+This is directly reflected in the type `hold_dst` of the `hold_tokens` parameter.

 #### Native Hold